-- Refunds will be made providing a student is not obligated to GMC in any manner and the established drop/add procedure is followed. - 2.
+1. Refunds will be made providing a student is not

+- obligated to GMC in any manner and the established drop/add procedure is followed. - 2.
 A 100% refund of tuition and fees usually will be made if the student drops prior to the published end of the drop/add period.
-Some campuses may charge a small administrative fee of \$25.00.

-3. All refunds will be paid by check and in a timely manner after the Business Office has been notified that a refund is due.
+Some campuses may charge an administrative fee of \$25.00. - 3.
+All refunds will be paid by check and in a timely manner.